aymanrimah/aymanrimah.github.io/_pages/about.md

 -[A geometric proof of the Quasi-linearity of the water-waves system](https://aymanrimah.github.io/files/A geometric proof of the Quasi-linearity of the water-waves system1.pdf)

 -[Regularity results on the flow map of periodic dispersive Burgers type equations and the Gravity-Capillary equations](https://aymanrimah.github.io/files/Positive regularity results on the flow of periodic quasi-linear dispersive Burgers type equations and the Gravity-Capillary equations.pdf)

+-[On the Cauchy problem of dispersive Burgers Type equations](https://aymanrimah.github.io/files/Positive regularity results on the flow of periodic quasi-linear dispersive Burgers type equations and the Gravity-Capillary equations.pdf)